Planning for construction

 • Pool enclosure finishes a minimum 3m from the existing seawall to allow beach rake access into the pool and adjacent beach for cleaning, and also maintains pedestrian access along the beach.

-• Materials and design will be similar to recently constructed pools that have received universal community acclaim.
+• Materials and design are similar to recently constructed pools that have received universal community acclaim.

 Concept plan